PoochyEXE/PoochyEXE.github.io/pachinkremental/README.md

 * Buff: Reduced cost scaling for gemstone ball unlocks.

 ### v0.4.0 beta (2021-03-29)
-* New feature: 6 types of gemstone balls, which have the value multipiler of gold balls plus additional bonuses.
+* New feature: 6 types of gemstone balls, which have the value multiplier of gold balls plus additional bonuses.
 * Suppress pop-up text when the game is running in the background, to avoid the bug where all the pop-up text accumulates while the tab is inactive and then they all appear at once when you switch back to the tab.
 * Various UI tweaks